-Coffee folklore has it that the peaberry is the best coffee from a coffee harvest.
+Coffee folklore has it that the Peaberry is the best coffee from a coffee harvest.
 But is that really true?
-Join Honolulu Coffee in exploring the peaberry, small but mighty!
+Join us in exploring the Peaberry, small but mighty!

-Honolulu Coffee sorts the coffee beans on our Kona farm by screen size each year, screening out smaller sizes 16-17 screen for the Kona Peaberry.
+Each year, we sort the coffee beans by screen size, separating out smaller sizes 16-17 screen for the Kona Peaberry.
 The larger 18-19 screen coffee beans go to our Kona Extra Fancy Grade.

 When compared to “normal” coffee beans from the same harvest and process, peaberries can be more “bright” in acidity, but also lighter bodied and with complex “higher” nuances of flavor and aroma.